savvamadar/EasyInput/README.md

 Any script that touches any of the "SetInput" methods should go above "Default Time" but below "EasyInput"

+The EasyInput script must be attached to an object in the scene.

 Features:
 - Checking Input Press